 Anthologies include Voices from the Spectrum, Cup of Comfort/Autism, Chicken Soup for the Soul, and Multiples Illuminated.
 Poetry and non-fiction credits include A Quiet Courage, The Washington Post, Blunt Moms, Midlife Boulevard, Autism Speaks, and Autism/Asperger’s Digest.
 She trained at the London Drama Studio and the CSC Theater in New York City, and received her English degree at The University of North Carolina/Chapel Hill.

-I’m interested in psychology, sociology, social history, people and relationships, and “the other.”
-(I’m also interested in Politics and Religion but I don’t dare . . . ) I enjoy firing off my mouth, but hopefully in an Engaging, Educational and Entertaining way.
+I’m interested in psychology, sociology, social history, relationships, and The Other.
+(I’m also interested in Politics and Religion but I don’t dare . . . ) I enjoy firing off my mouth in an Engaging, Educational and Entertaining way.
 I am an ENFP with ADD married to an INTJ.
-I like cats, clogging, composing, eating, TCM, oddities, artifacts, Gothic horror stories, and old dolls.
-And history.
-I used to think I’d make some but I believe that ship has sailed.
-I have a LinkedIn page but I haven’t filled it all out yet.
+I like cats, clogging, composing, eating, TCM, oddities, artifacts, Gothic horror stories, old dolls, and world history.
+I have a twitter page but I don’t tweet.
+I have a Linkedin page but I haven’t filled it all out yet.
 I have a FB page but I haven’t filled it all out yet.
-All forthcoming.

-My blog isn’t a one-woman talk show–I welcome your thoughts, ideas, and commentary.
-Thank you!
+Despite my background my blog isn’t a one-woman talk show–I welcome your thoughts, ideas, and commentary.